LastCallMedia/Mannequin/ui/README.md

 Mannequin UI
 ============

 This is a component of the [Mannequin](https://github.com/LastCallMedia/Mannequin) template viewer.
+Please file any bug reports or feature requests to the [main repository](https://github.com/LastCallMedia/Mannequin).